Iterators

 • Lazy: Elements generated on demand

-• Composable: Work with all collection operators (each, map, filter, fold)
+• Composable: Work with all collection operators (seq, fan, filter, fold, acc)

 Iterator Protocol